NizahrOsman/virtual-machine-config/README.md

 </p>

 <h1>Deploying Virtual Machines Utilizing Microsoft Azure</h1>
-This tutorial outlines the implementation of Azure Virtual Machines.
-And the real life technical implementations as a help desk technician.<br />
+This tutorial outlines the deployment of Windows and Linux virtual machines in Microsoft Azure.
+It highlights the configuration of virtual networks, resource groups, and remote desktop access to simulate real world IT environments for help desk technicians.<br />